MetaMask/metamask-docs/snaps/get-started/quickstart.md

 ## Create the project

-Create a new snap project by using the command line:
+Create a new snap project using the Create Snap CLI by running the following command:

 ```bash
 yarn create @metamask/snap your-snap-name